Killberos-Tze/LockBarrel/README.md

 # LockBarrel
-playing around with lambda functions in lockbarrel.ini file you can change number of digits and rows see exampple file
+playing around with lambda functions in lockbarrel.ini file you can change number of digits and rows see example file